 - Healthy food: One thing that really takes a hit in a depressed individual is diet as they start gravitating towards comfort food.
 Next thing you know their is a bulging stomach in an already depressed patient.
 Instead promote foods like:

-- Foods high in omega-3 fatty acids (such as wild salmon, sardines, herring, mackerel, and anchovies, which are even higher in omega-3 fatty acids than other fish)
+- Foods high in omega-3 fatty acids (such as wild salmon, sardines and anchovies, which are very high in omega-3 fatty acids)

 - Saffron : According to a study in Alternative Medicine Review , taking saffron stigma (the end of the carpel, or rod-like stem, in the flower) has been shown to be effective in treating mild to moderate depression.

 - Include greens like spinach, Swiss chard, and kale fuel in your diet which are not only rich in vitamins A, C, E, K, and folate; minerals like iron and calcium; carotenoids; fiber; antioxidants; omega-3s; and phytochemicals, but also cleanses your organs internally.